nodejs/node-v0.x-archive/doc/api/readline.markdown

 ### rl.question(query, callback)

-Prepends the prompt with `query` and invokes `callback` with the user's response.
-Displays the query to the user, and then invokes `callback` with the user's response after it has been typed.
+Prepends the prompt with `query` and invokes `callback` with the user’s response.
+Displays the query to the user, and then invokes `callback` with the user’s response after it has been typed.

 This will also resume the `input` stream used with `createInterface` if it has been paused.